After reading Psalm

 Another passage that shows a close resemblance to both psalm translations can be see in verse 11 of psalm 27.
 In this comparison, there is a slight distinction between Puritan culture and modern culture.

-VS. "Teach me, O LORD, Your way, and lead me on a level path
+VS. "Teach me, O LORD, Your way, and

-because of my adversaries."
+of my adversaries."

 The two translations reflect almost identical messages, but yet the last couple words are a little different, "adversaries" (ones opponent) versus "observers".
 Why the word "adversaries" is used might reflect our modern-day culture for instance, how people can become segregated by dividing from non-religious people and other "less superior religious classes, thus becoming ones opponent.